-Dr Dean Revell is an agricultural scientist with 25 years experience in research in animal nutrition and metabolism, grazing systems, animal behaviour and plant-animal interactions.
+Dr Dean Revell is an agricultural scientist with 25 years experience in research in animal nutrition , grazing systems, and livestock- landscape interactions .
 Dean was previously a principal research scientist at CSIRO in Perth and, before that, worked in animal science at The University of Adelaide, Massey University in New Zealand, The University of Western Australia, and the Rowett Research Institute in Scotland.
 He is currently an Adjunct Associate Professor at the University of Western Australia.
 Dean has published about 150 papers, including 18 reviews and six book chapters.

 In 2014, Dr Dean Revell established his own business, Revell Science, to provide a direct link between research and its application by land managers.
 He has worked with regional NRM and producer groups, and collaborates with scientists in Australia and overseas on projects for the pastoral and agricultural industries.